Travel Advisory for Non-Essential Travel (Oregon Travel Advisory updated 02/23/2021)

 Please be patient as we all work through this process.
 We have provided links directly to their pages to provide you with the most accurate and up-to-date information possible.
 Please feel free to reach out to us with questions via phone or e-mail.

-The AVA lobby will be closed to the public through Thursday, December 17, 2020.
-AVA staff will be working from home to help keep our visitors and staff safe.
+The AVA lobby is open by appointment, knock or call for a limited number of people per current state regulations.
 AVA’s team is still available through phone and email, 9 a.m. to 5 p.m., Monday through Friday, of course you can find our visitor information on the website or free Albany Explorer App.

 Stay local, stay safe and support your local community.